-Separation Science Food offers free learning from the experts covering methods, applications, webinars, eSeminars, videos, tutorials for food analysis users of chromatography, mass spectrometry, sample preparation and related analytical techniques.
+Separation Science Food offers free learning from the experts covering methods, applications, eBooks, webinars, eSeminars, expert forums, videos, tutorials and training for food analysis users of chromatography, mass spectrometry, spectroscopy, sample preparation and related analytical techniques.

 Featured Educational Resources

 New Methodology for the Analysis of Pesticides in Fruits and Vegetables by GC-HRMS

 Ramkumar Dhandapani (Phenomenex) and Javier Arrebola (University of Almería)

 Discover some invaluable method optimization tips and tricks for pesticide analysis of real sample matrices, including fruits and vegetables, by gas chromatography/high-resolution mass spectrometry (GC-HRMS).
 Learn how the use of HRMS is increasingly being incorporated to routine work-flow laboratories because of its power to discriminate analytical information and capability to avoid matrix interferences and how it also helps to evaluate the performance of the tested GC column.

 Advantages of Laminar-Flow Mass Spectrometry for a Sensitive and Robust Determination of Mycotoxins in Food